Account Aggregator Use Case for Payment Aggregators

 risk models can be built to assess the overall health of the Merchant.

 Merchant Risk Monitoring will be a great tool to check frauds by Merchants.
-Based on the Transaction Data & Financial Data coming from AA, the Fraud Risk team can do a combined behavioural pattern analysis & can act accordingly.
+Based on the Transaction Data & Financial Data coming from AA, the Fraud Risk team can do a combined behavioral pattern analysis & can act accordingly.

 To conclude, Payment Aggregators are in a dire need of innovation and Account Aggregator framework can be a game changer for the industry.